oVirt/ovirt-site/source/feature/extension-tester-tool.html.md

 #### Command-line interface

     aaa
-      --help  Show help for aaa module.
-      authz-fetch_principal_record
-        --extension-name
-        --user-name
-      authn-authenticate_credentials
-        --extension-name
-        --user-name
-        --password=
-            Password can be specified in one of the following format:
-              interactive: [default]
-              pass:string
-              env:envkey
-              file:file
       login-user
-        --user-name
-        --password
+        --help
+          Show help for login-user action.

+        --password=[PASSWORD]
           Password can be specified in one of the following format:
-              interactive: [default]
-              pass:string
-              env:envkey
-              file:file
-        --profile-name
+            interactive: - query password interactively [default].
+            pass:STRING - provide a password as STRING. env:KEY - provide a password using environment KEY. file:FILE - provide a password as 1st line of FILE.

+        --profile=[STRING]
+          Name of profile to perform login with

+        --user-name=[STRING]
+          User name to login with

       search
-        --profile-name
-        --user-name
-        --group-name
-        --user-id
-        --group-id
+        --authz-flag=[FLAG]
+          Authz flags to be used, can be specified multiple times.
+          Valid values: resolve-groups-recursive|resolve-groups

+        --entity=[ENTITY]
+          Type of entity to search for
+          Valid values: principal|group, default: principal.

+        --entity-id=[STRING]
+          Entity id to search.

+        --entity-name=[STRING]
+          Entity name to search, can be followed by '*' as wildcard, default: *.

+        --extension-name=[STRING]
+          Name of extension to perform search with

+        --help
+          Show help for search action.

+        --namespace=[STRING]
+          Namespace to search within, see extension context for available namespaces, default: all.
+          Can be specified multiple times.

+        --page-size=[STRING]
+          Page size, default: 100

+      authz-fetch_principal_record:
+        --authz-flag=[FLAG]
+          Authz flags to be used, can be specified multiple times.
+          Valid values: resolve-groups-recursive|resolve-groups

+        --extension-name=[STRING]
+          Extension name to be used for fetch of principal

+        --help
+          Show help for authz action.

+        --principal-name=[STRING]
+          Principal name to fetch

+      authn-authenticate_credentials

+        --extension-name=[STRING]
+          Extension name to be used for authenticate

+        --help
+          Show help for authn action.

+        --password=[PASSWORD]
+          Password can be specified in one of the following format:
+            interactive: - query password interactively [default].
+            pass:STRING - provide a password as STRING. env:KEY - provide a password using environment KEY. file:FILE - provide a password as 1st line of FILE.

+        --user-name=[STRING]
+          User name to authenticate with

+#### Examples

+    Search example:
+      bin/ovirt-engine-extensions-tool aaa search --extension-name=my_ldap --user-name=user

+    Login example:
+      bin/ovirt-engine-extensions-tool aaa login-user --profile=my_ldap --user-name=user

 ### Logger module